Bira/octopus-carnival/_drafts/wir-mm2-4e-demogorgon-2.md

 This article is part of a series!
 Click [here][1] to see the other entries.

-Continuing from the previous post, this time we'll be looking at Demogorgon's Exarchs.
+Continuing from the [previous post][3], this time we'll be looking at Demogorgon's Exarchs.

 "Exarch" is the term D&D 4 uses for the "lieutenants" of a god or equivalent